Nina Mae McKinney: Death and legacy

 After 1960, McKinney lived in New York City.

-On May 3, 1967, she died of a heart attack at the age of 54 at the Metropolitan Hospital in Manhattan.
+On May 3, 1967, she died as a result of a heart attack at the age of 54 at the Metropolitan Hospital in Manhattan.

 Her funeral was at the Little Church Around the Corner.

 In 1978, McKinney received a posthumous award from the Black Filmmakers Hall of Fame for her lifetime achievement.

 In 1992, the Walter Reade Theater at Lincoln Center in New York City replayed a clip of McKinney singing in Pie, Pie Blackbird (1932) in a combination of clips called Vocal Projections: Jazz Divas in Film.

 The film historian Donald Bogle discusses McKinney in his book Toms, Coons, Mulattoes, Mammies, And Bucks—An Interpretive History Of Blacks In American Films (1992).
-He recognizes her for inspiring other actresses and passing on her techniques to them.
-He wrote that "her final contribution to the movies now lay in those she influenced."
+He recognized her for inspiring other actresses and passing on her techniques to them.
+He wrote "her final contribution to the movies now lay in those she influenced."

 In 2019, McKinney was one of the featured obituaries in "Overlooked", a series from The New York Times where the editorial staff attempted to correct a longstanding bias in reporting by publishing obituaries for historical minorities and women.